 - Corequisites: A course students must take in the same semester/term in order to enroll in the course.

 - Advisories: Recommended preparation the student is advised but not required to have before or in conjunction with the course.

 - Enrollment Limitations: Some courses place restrictions on enrollment.
 Most of these restrictions prevent students from duplicating course work.
 Others specify something the student must do prior to enrolling in a course, such as audition or obtain special approval.
 Some enrollment limitations restrict the number of units a student can earn or the number of courses a student can take within a group of courses that share a similar primary educational objective.

 - Acceptable for Credit: CSU means the course is accepted for transfer at any California State University (CSU) campus; UC means it is accepted for transfer at any University of California (UC) campus.
 Some courses can be used to satisfy general education or major requirements while others transfer as elective credit.
 UC Credit Limitation means credit for the course may have UC transfer restrictions; these restrictions are identified at the end of the course description.

 - Lecture and Lab Hours: The number of hours the course meets for lecture and/or lab per week.
-(The number in parentheses that follows the lecture and lab hours serves an administrative purpose and is not intended for student use.)

 The course description summarizes the purpose and key topical areas of the course and includes special requirements if any exist.
 Some course descriptions end with information about whether the course was "formerly" another course, how many times the course may be repeated, or whether the course is offered on a "pass/no pass" basis.
 Some course descriptions identify UC credit limitations, and some indicate an instructional materials fee is required as a condition of enrollment in the course.
 (Please refer to the Fees section of the catalog for information about required instructional materials fees.)